-31 March 2018 - H2O Shopping centre, Madrid (Spain) Class of investment property Carrying amount / fair value Area (square meters) Valuation technique Significant unobservable inputs Weighted average / Value Europe £111,218 (€126,900) 51,825 Discounted cash flow Gross Estimated Rental Value ('ERV') per sqm p.a. €216.8 Discount rate 13.00%
+Class of investment property Carrying amount / fair value '000 Area (square meters) Valuation technique Significant unobservable inputs Weighted average/Value Europe £111,218 (€126,900) 51,825 Discounted cash flow Gross Estimated Rental Value ('ERV') per sqm p.a. €216.8 Discount rate 13.00% was made is not considered to be significant in terms of value.

-The fair value of Phase 1000 of Cambourne Business Park, Cambridge (UK) is £26.3 million (31 March 2017: £26.3 million), which has been considered by the Directors to represent fair value at the balance sheet date; the relevant market conditions since the investment was made is not considered to be significant in terms of value.
+The fair value of Phase 1000 of Cambourne Business Park, Cambridge (UK) is £26.3 million (31 March 2017: £26.3 million), which has been considered by the Directors to represent fair value at the balance sheet date; the relevant market conditions since the investment